elioverhoef/elioverhoef.github.io/public/blogs/2025-07-31-supplement-stack-2.0.md

 ### **From User to Architect**

 Two years ago, I shared my initial supplement stack.
-It was the beginning of a journey.
-Today, as the CTO of LongevAI and a dedicated endurance athlete, that journey has evolved into a systematic process of self-optimization.
-I don't just *take* supplements; I architect a protocol designed to fuel every facet of my life—from deep work coding sprints to demanding athletic goals.

 This is my 2025 blueprint.
 It's a dynamic system, built on blood tests, performance data, and rigorous self-experimentation.
 It's what fuels my energy, sharpens my mind, and fortifies my long-term health.

 > ⚠️ **A Crucial Disclaimer: You Are Not Me.**